Sanis5989/Sanis5989/README.md

 I am a full stack developer with experience in Typescript, Javascript, React,React-Native, Redux, Node, CSS, SQL and firebase.
-With my passion for coding and problem-solving, I have gained proficiency in creating web applications that are not only efficient but also user-friendly.
+With my passion for coding and problem-solving, I have gained proficiency in creating software soltions that are not only efficient but also user-friendly.

 # 💫 About Me: